sami-badawi/shapelogic-scala/README.md

 Shapelogic Scala was started in 2016.

-## Planned features ##

-* Image operation pipelines
-* Vectorize skeletonized lines (Shapelogic Java port)
-* Combine vectorized lines (Shapelogic Java port)
-* Use machine learning for classification

 ## Image IO and Dependencies ##

 The goal is to keep library dependencies for Shapelogic low.
-Currently the images loaders are using javax.imageio.
+Currently the images loaders are using javax.imageio and JavaFX.
 They are only part of Oracle JDK not on OpenJDK.

 * Stardard Git and SBT Scala project
 * Dependencies on
   * [Spire](https://github.com/non/spire)
   * [Simulacrum](https://github.com/mpilquist/simulacrum)
   * [javax.imageio](http://docs.oracle.com/javase/8/docs/api/javax/imageio/ImageIO.html)

-Other options for image loading is using [Apache commons-imaging](https://commons.apache.org/proper/commons-imaging/) or [ImageJ](https://imagej.nih.gov/ij/).

 ## Example of running command line scripts